williamtran29/styleguides/ux-dev/ux-developer-onboarding.md

 ### Editors:

-Regardless of your choice of text editor, it should be easily used by other developers when pairing up and also have the ability to accept `.editorconfig`.
+Regardless of your choice of text editor, it should be easily used by other developers when pairing up and also must have the ability to accept `.editorconfig`.
 See [EditorConfig](http://editorconfig.org/#download) for more information.

 * Vim -  [Vim Adventures](http://vim-adventures.com/) is a great resource to getting familiar with Vim.
 * tmux - Read Brian P. Hogan's book __tmux Productive Mouse-Free Development__
 * Sublime Text 3
+* VS Code
-* VSCode
+* Atom
 * And more!

 ### Tools: